4 Things to Know About Marine Piling

 If you didn’t know what marine piling was, you do now.
 Essentially, marine piling is the process of installing piles into the seabed to create a foundation for marine construction.

-Marine piling is most commonly used in the construction of jetties, pontoons, and piers, and the piles, which provide the support are most commonly made from concrete, timber, steel, or composite.
+Marine piling is most commonly used in the construction of jetties, pontoons, and piers, and the piles that provide the support are most commonly made from concrete, timber, steel, or composite.

 If you are looking to have a pontoon installed on your waterfront home, then a piled pontoon will provide the most robust solution.
 Piled pontoons are suitable for rougher conditions and can support larger watercrafts.